Maduixa/Glasstic/README.md

 xcodebuild -project Glasstic.xcodeproj -scheme Glasstic -destination 'platform=iOS Simulator,name=iPhone 15 Pro' build
 ```

+### App Group Configuration (for Watch/Widgets)

+To enable shared state across the iOS app and potential extensions (Watch, Widgets), configure an App Group:

+- In your Apple Developer account, create an App Group identifier like `group.com.yourteam.Glasstic`.
+- In Xcode, enable App Groups under Signing & Capabilities for all relevant targets and add the identifier.
+- Update the suite name in code if needed (search for `group.com.maduixa.Glasstic`).

+If an App Group is not available at runtime, the app falls back to standard `UserDefaults`.

 ### First Launch Setup
 1. Grant **HealthKit permissions** when prompted
 2. Complete the **onboarding flow** to learn about features
 3. Choose your preferred **fasting plan**
 4. Start your first fasting session!

+Notes:
+- HealthKit permissions are requested on first use; the app records completed fasts as Mindful Minutes (`HKCategoryTypeIdentifier.mindfulSession`).
+- Live Activities require iOS 16+ and user authorization; if unavailable, the app continues without them.

 ## 📖 Usage Guide